thewca/wca-regulations/wca-regulations-2012.md

 ## Article 7: Environment

 - 7a) A competition may be held at any location, indoors or outdoors.
 - 7b) Spectators must remain at least 1.5 metres away from the competition stage when it is in use.
+[NOTE: It is unclear what is meant by “stage”.
+Not all competitions have a stage, as in an elevated platform.
+Perhaps “competitor stations” or something would be more suitable?]
 - 7c) Lighting of the competition area must be given special attention.
 Lighting should be neutral, such that competitors can easily differentiate among the colours on the puzzles.
 - 7e) The competition area must be smoke-free, and must have a reasonable noise-level.
 - 7f) Solving station: